-7.12.20 License Suspension.
-If, after issuing a gaming license, the Gaming Commission receives reliable information from the NIGC or other reliable source indicating that a Key Employee, Primary Management Official, or any other holder of a gaming license is not eligible for employment or to continue to hold the license under the eligibility criteria established above, the Gaming Commission shall suspend the license and notify the licensee in writing of the license suspension and proposed revocation.
-The Gaming Commission shall conduct a hearing on the proposed revocation of a license in accordance with the procedures set forth in this Gaming Act.
+7.12.21.1 If, after issuing a gaming license, the Gaming Commission receives reliable information from the NIGC or other reliable source indicating that a Key Employee, Primary Management Official, or any other holder of a gaming license is not eligible to hold a gaming license under the eligibility criteria established herein, the Gaming Commission shall immediately suspend the license and shall provide the licensee with written notice of suspension and proposed revocation.

+7.12.21.2 The Gaming Commission shall notify the licensee of a time and place for a hearing on the proposed revocation of a license in accordance with the procedures set forth in this Gaming Act.